 We are the site that does full and complete exercise bike reviews.
 We look at them from all angles so you get everything you need to know in one place.

-We don’t always have the spin bikes to use ourselves but instead we completely investigate each bike.
+We don’t always have the exercise bikes to use ourselves but instead we completely investigate each bike.
 By doing this we can express an unbiased and independent opinion on the bikes in our articles that are backed by thorough research.